About this site

 Many of these Chinese-made products are marketed as being TSA compliant, suggesting the devices are appropriate for transporting firearms aboard an aircraft.
 The guidelines for Transporting Firearms and Ammunition, established by the Transportation Security Administration (TSA), involve no testing of products and provide no detailed description of a TSA-compliant firearms container.
 For more on the TSA’s guidelines, see TSA.

-Finally, despite California DOJ approval and alleged TSA compliance, these products are easily compromised using screwdrivers, metal shims, and paperclips.
+Finally, despite California DOJ approval and alleged TSA compliance, these products are easily compromised using a wide variety of common materials including paperclips, coat-hanger wire, metal shims, coffee stirrers, 7-Eleven Slurpee straws, and plastic zip-ties.
 See the Demonstration Videos page for details.